Strike on Israeli Golan Heights kills 11 and threatens to spark a wider war. Hezbollah denies a role

 Hezbollah said its fighters carried out nine different attacks using rockets and explosive drones against Israeli military posts, the last of which targeted the army command of the Haramoun Brigade in Maaleh Golani with Katyusha rockets.
 It said they were in response to Israeli airstrikes on villages in southern Lebanon.

-The office of Israeli Prime Minister Benjamin Netanyahu, who was on a visit to the United States, said he would cut short his trip by several hours, without specifying when he would return.
+The office of Netanyahu, who was on a visit to the United States, said he would cut short his trip by several hours, without specifying when he would return.
 It said he will convene the security Cabinet after arriving.

 Far-right members of Netanyahu’s government called for a harsh response against Hezbollah.
 But an all-out war with a militant group with far superior firepower to Hamas would be trying for Israel’s military after nearly 10 months of fighting in Gaza.